gtagohdev/pyautomation/README.md

   Week-1 module lab is a program to read image files from a specific directory in relative to current working directory (user home), transform and save the images in the destinated directory.
     * Read all image files from a specific directory
     * Convert to JPEG format; correct the rotation; resize to 128x128
-    * Save the image files (jpeg) to the destinated directory
+    * Save the image files (jpeg) to a destinated directory

 2. **course-6\run_upload_feedback.py**
    Week-2 module lab (create and name the file as run.py as per the lab instruction) is a program to extract text contents from files; structure the data into json format and trigger existing feedback API service to upload the contents to the specific web site.
     * Read all text files from a specific directory
-    * For each of the files, read the text line by line and generate the contents in dictionary format
+    * For each of the files, read the text line by line and generate the feedback contents in dictionary format
-    * Convert data in dictionary into json format and trigger existing feedback API to upload the data into the web site
+    * Trigger existing feedback API to upload the feedback contents in json format (converted from dictionary format) into a destinated web site

 3. **course-6\cars.py**
    Week-3 module lab is an existing program that requires rectification and further customization in order to process car sales data; generate pdf report and deliver the report via email.